-Fire drills are conducted in all on-campus operated residence halls during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, Housing Management, and University Police and Public Safety.
+Fire drills are conducted in on-campus Housing and Food Services-operated residence halls during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
+The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, Housing Management.
+University Police and Public Safety.
 All people inside the residence hall during the drill are required to evacuate the building.